-- 4. Baggage or Cargo Carts Limitations.
-No more than four (4) connected carts, or three (3) in the South Sat or IAF bagwell shall be towed into, through or out of the bagwell at any time and additional restrictions must be followed where posted.
+- 3. Operation of combustion engine-driven vehicles in the bagwell shall be limited to transit operations only.
+No vehicle shall be left parked or stopped (except to observe stop signage or to yield to other vehicles/pedestrians) with the engine running. - 4.
+Baggage or Cargo Carts Limitations.
+No more than four (4) connected carts, or three (3) in the South Sat, North Sat, and IAF inbound bagwell, or two (2) in the IAF outbound bagwell shall be towed into, through or out of the bagwell at any time and additional restrictions must be followed where posted.
 All items or baggage shall be secured on top of carts. - 5.
 Lavatory Services Lavatory service vehicles shall not be driven into the bagwell for any reason. - 6.
-Tire chains/studs prohibited Use of studded tires or tire chains are prohibited in the bagwell.

-7. Driving in the Bagwell
+Tire chains/studs prohibited Use of studded tires or tire chains are prohibited in the bagwell. - 7.
+Driving in the Bagwell

-a.
+- a.
 Vehicles shall be driven on the right side of the bagwell drive lanes.
 Access to fire aisles, stairways, and fire equipment must be kept clear.
 Vehicles and equipment shall not block fire aisles, stairways and fire equipment.
 Long-term idling in the bagwell creates a health hazard with internal combustion engines.
 All vehicles should be turned off when unloading baggage in the bagwell or when not being driven.
-Idling should be limited to fifteen (15) seconds for any vehicle not in motion.

-8. Workaround Conveyors
+Idling should be limited to fifteen (15) seconds for any vehicle not in motion. - 8.
+Workaround Conveyors - a.

-a.
 All personnel (EXCEPT Port Conveyance System Operating Engineers and Electricians) are prohibited from sitting, standing or climbing on conveyor belts at any time.
 Emergency stops (E-stops) shall be used only to stop belts in emergencies, not to slow down the flow of bags.